 The best defenders usually need to call on years of experience of dealing with attackers in training and in matches.
 This is why it can be difficult for young centre backs to break through at the top level, but also why U23 talents such as Matthijs de Ligt, Lucas Hernandez, Eder Militão, and Joe Gomez should perhaps be praised even more than they already are.

 Are there any signs that the attacker is feigning to go one way, but will actually go the other?

 Despite having passed the ball on all of their most recent attacks, is this going to be the occasion when the attacker decides to dribble?

-A defender can prepare with the help of coaches an analysts.
-They can learn an opponent’s habits and by knowing their stronger foot, how often they use it, and how effective their weaker foot is.
-They can then make positional decisions based on this.
+A defender can prepare with the help of coaches and analysts.
+They can learn an opponent’s habits and by knowing their stronger foot, how often they use it, and how effective their weaker foot is, they can then make positional decisions based on this.

 They can also position themselves, usually side on, in a way which gives them time to react to what the opponent does.
 Let them make the decision, then respond to it, but even then the best attackers can make a number of pre-learned decisions in seconds to fool a defender.

 The Art of Deception

 The art of deception is one of the biggest weapons in football.
 If these skills are performed convincingly enough they can fool even the best defenders.